School-of-Solana/program-rathodvinod5-1/PROJECT_DESCRIPTION.md

      - Initializes state with goal, deadline, metadata.
      - Initializes a vault PDA for holding funds.

+2. Contribute
+   "contribute(ctx: Context<Contribute>, amount: u64)"

+   - Allows any user to transfer SOL to a campaign.
+   - Updates total_donated in CampaignAccount.
+   - If contributor already exists, their contributed_amount is incremented.

+3. Withdraw by owner
+   "claim_funds(ctx: Context<ClaimFunds>)"

+   - On success, lamports from CampaignAccount are transferred to owner’s wallet.
+   - Program ensures conditions (goal met, deadline not passed, not already withdrawn).

+4. Refund (Contributor)
+   "refund(ctx: Context<Refund>)"

+   - If goal not met after deadline, contributor requests refund.
+   - Program verifies contribution record and transfers SOL back to contributor.

 **Instructions Implemented:**

 - Instruction 1: [Description of what it does]